psf/requests/docs/api.rst

 .. _requests-kerberos: https://github.com/requests/requests-kerberos

-* The parameter for streaming requests was changed from ``prefetch`` to ``stream``.
-In addition, the stream parameter is required for raw response reading.
+* The parameter for streaming requests was changed from ``prefetch`` to ``stream`` and the logic was inverted.
+In addition, ``stream`` is now required for raw response reading.

   ::

-      # in 0.x, the "stream" parameter was called "prefetch"
+      # in 0.x, passing prefetch=False would accomplish the same thing
       r = requests.get('https://github.com/timeline.json', stream=True)
       r.raw.read(10)